 Schools are reopening, but is your child ready?

-As fall approaches, schools across Milwaukee, Wisconsin, are planning to reopen at 50% capacity, provided they meet the approved health and safety standards.
+As fall approaches, schools across Racine, Wisconsin, are planning to reopen at 50% capacity, provided they meet the approved health and safety standards.

 Schools will also offer online classes for parents hesitant to send their kids to school.
 But resuming academic activity after the lockdown will not be easy.